borti4938/n64adv2_pcb/README.md

 - closed: (default by a trace) feedback enabled

 ##### SJ31 (SRAM A12)

+**Section is outdated.
+Jumper has been removed with version 20231119**

 - opened: (default) use 8Mx16 memory
 - closed: use 16Mx16 memory (firmware needs adaptation to work with 16Mx16 memory)

 ### On flex PCB

 ##### SJ1

+**Section is outdated.
+Jumpers had been removed with version 20231105**

 - opened: use with Schmitt trigger buffer (U1 and C1)
 - closed: close jumper if you do not use Schmitt trigger buffer (U1 and C1)